Federal Employee Fund no interest loans.

 For those faced with a natural disaster, in those cases a grant may be issued.
 This will be for paying expenses while insurance claims or other assistance requests to agencies are being processed.

-The FEEA Child Care Subsidy Program is offered in partnership with dozens of federal government agencies.
-What will happen is those departments will use the funds, or loans from FEEFA, to help their income qualified employees pay for their child care costs.
+The FEEA Child Care Subsidy Program is offered in partnership with dozens of federal government agencies. the program is run by the FEEA Childcare Services, Inc, which is a partner organization of the FEEFA.
+The program may be able to help their income qualified employees pay for their child care costs.
 So it is a form of subsidy.
 If qualified, your agency will pay a significant portion of your total day care bill on your behalf.
 There are dozens of different grant programs for child care costs that are run by FEEA and FCCS.

 The Federal Employee and Education Assistance Fund is administered from their main office in Lakewood Colorado.
-Call 303-933-7580 for more details or information.
+More information can be found here, https://feea.org/our-programs/, and use it for more details or information.